HOW IT ALL BEGAN

 The project also consisted of a weekly movement class for survivors in partnership with Janus Youth and Polaris Dance Theatre.
 Lastly, it encompassed the creation of a short, experimental dance documentary film, Move for Freedom, which was the project that launched our current film series, and also features Kolkata Sanved.

 The scope of our work has since shifted.
 In speaking to dancers and activists around the world, we recognized that the many incredible organizations impacting lives through dance don’t receive the visibility and support they deserve.
 Dance is commonly misunderstood and glossed over as a powerful intervention despite the growing success of organizations utilizing sport, music, and theater as successful social change interventions.
 “Art and social change” rarely includes dance, which is why FREE BODY PROJECT is dedicated to movement exclusively.
 We understood that we could make system-wide impact by building a field for this powerful work.

 Dancers hold impressive kinesthetic and cultural knowledge that goes widely untapped when considering social change.
 It’s time dancers take a seat at the table of global conversations around social justice through the lenses of trauma healing, peace building, culture, and importantly, movement.

-FREE BODY PROJECT is a field building organization, dedicated to amplifying dance and social justice as a vibrant and respected global field.
+FREE BODY PROJECT is a field building organization, dedicated to amplifying dance and social justice as a vibrant global field.

 This work would not be possible without the help of incredible organizations and supporters like you we have received along the way.
 Our heartfelt gratitude goes out to: